Bkamahl/ReservableRooms/README.md

 V9: Added ent from face poser tool to ignored list as it blocked players from claiming room while inside of it.

+V10: Added if not nil to start touch so that PA mirror's work and may solve issues with other addons too.

 V10 plans are to check if player has not been in the room for a certain amount of time, and if not to unclaim that room.